Table of Contents

 You can filter, sort, concatenate, and transform the results

-queries into whatever
+from INFORMATION_SCHEMA queries into whatever

 format your application needs, such as a data structure or a